-Defect and delay claims comprise the majority of construction litigation.
-These claims are never straightforward, and often very complicated and difficult to quantify, especially without the aid of an expert.
+Standard of care claims are seldom straight forward, as they are too often subjectively interpreted.
+Standard of care claims can be difficult to quantify, especially without the aid of an expert.
 However, an even more complex task resides in negotiating Standard of Care claims, which pertain to both building and design industry professionals.

 Invariably, construction disputes tend to focus on the ‘work proper,’ and don’t consider the value of General Requirements or General Conditions toward a given claim.
 I believe this is owing to the general inability of GCs and CMs to accurately represent such costs with any acceptable degree of exactitude, and the owners being unaware of their intrinsic value.
 In my work as an expert witness for construction damage litigation, I sometimes suggest the quantifying of the value of General Conditions and General Requirements for contract disputes, where standard of care comes into question.
 After all, if GC/GRs are 5-10% of the contract value, does it not behoove one to examine the true nature of such costs?